kindelia/Kindelia/WHITEPAPER.md

 low-level assembly, and developers should use higher-level languages (such as Kind, Haskell, Idris, Agda, Coq and Lean) that compile to it.

-Numbers are written with a `#`, but, as a syntax sugar, they can be also be written with a `@` followed by a list of 6-bit letters, as follows:
+Native numbers are 120-bit.
+The reason is that Kindelia's HVM uses 128-bit pointers with a 8-bit tag.
+This allows storing numbers unboxed, as long as they aren't larger than 120 bits.
+Any other size would less efficient: less than 120 bits would waste space, and more would require a pointer indirection.
+Numbers are written with a `#`, followed by a decimal literal.
+For example, `#123456789` is a valid number.
+As a syntax sugar, numbers can be also be written with a `@` followed by a list of 6-bit letters, as follows:

       | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | A | B | C | D | E | F |
     --|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|